Welcome to my unbiased review of 37 Clicks!

 You can apparently start making money from just 37 people clicking on the links you share online.

 Or should I say the links you will be “spamming” the web with?

 But what’s really funny is why it’s called 37 clicks and not a rounded off number like 30 or 40, or even 35 LOL.

 The 90s was a good era for opportunists.

 Because the internet was a baby – folks were allowed to easily dump their affiliate links here, there, and everywhere like there was no tomorrow.

 However, today, the web has certainly turned the tables on people who don’t add “value”.

-Unfortunately, there are still a number of amateur affiliates throwing sh*t against the wall in the hope of it sticking, especially when it comes to social media sites.
+Unfortunately, there are still a number of amateur affiliates throwing sh*t against the wall in the hope of it sticking.

 See how ’37C’ works in 3 steps:

 But these days, many affiliate programs tend to have strict guidelines when it comes to promoting their products or services.